vivaria/edisonrul.ing/README.md

 ## SEA KOALA

-*   If an effect is chained to "Sea Koala's" effect that removes every other Beast-Type monster from your side of the field, the effect of "Sea Koala" disappears.
+*   If an effect is chained to "Sea Koala"'s effect that removes every other Beast-Type monster from your side of the field, the effect of "Sea Koala" disappears.
 *   After making the ATK of 1 of your opponent's monsters 0, the ATK of the opponent's monster remains 0 until the End Phase. even if every other Beast-Type monster you control is removed from the field.